abstractinfrastructure/k8s-intro-tutorials/workloads/README.md

 $ kubectl describe ds ds-example
 ```

-7) Update the DaemonSet by adding an additional label and use the `--record` flag.
+7) Update the DaemonSet by adding a few additional labels to the Pod Template and use the `--record` flag.
 ```
 $ kubectl apply -f manifests/ds-example.yaml --record
   < or >